 1000 E. University Ave., Dept. 3006

 CLOSED SATURDAY & SUNDAYS

 (Please note that we are now closed on Saturdays due to a series of recent thefts in the Geology Department.
-We greatly apologize for the inconvenience and will resume normal hours in a month when security issues have been resolved.
+We greatly apologize for the inconvenience and will resume normal hours when security issues have been resolved.
+We'll post ASAP when we have a time line for reopening on Saturday.
 Thank you for your understanding.)

 Admission is always free!